_edited.png)

 It was a breaking open.

-From that sacred pause, Black Girl Sabbaticals was born: a global movement reclaiming rest as the foundation of freedom.
+From that pause, Black Girl Sabbaticals was born, a movement reclaiming rest as the foundation of freedom.

-Now a location-independent empty nester, Kristen embodies the truth she teaches: living richly and resting well is not a contradiction.
-It’s the revolution.
+Now a location-independent empty nester, Kristen lives the truth she teaches.
+Living richly and resting well are not contradictions.
+They are the revolution.

 Curious about the rituals, tools, and little luxuries that keep Kristen living richly and rested?